 “They can appear in a person’s twenties but are more common as people age.
 The growths are often scaly and beige or brown, even turning black over time,” says Franziska Ringpfeil, M.D., Assistant Professor of Dermatology at the Sidney Kimmel Medical College at Thomas Jefferson University in Philadelphia and owner of Ringpfeil Advanced Dermatology in Haverford, PA.
 “Many people are embarrassed by their ugliness and think they look like warts or moles.
-They are sometimes called senile warts, senile keratoses, or considered the ‘barnacles of old age’.”
+They are sometimes called senile warts, senile keratoses, or considered the ‘barnacles of old age.’”
 Does that warty growth bothering you sound like SK?
 Check out the list below of signs and symptoms, assembled by Dr. Ringpfeil and Joel Gordon, M.D., Fellow of the American Academy of Dermatology and a dermatologist in Greenfield, MA.
-Then go see a dermatologist for a proper diagnosis.
+Then see a dermatologist for a proper diagnosis.
 SK and cancerous skin lesions, such as melanoma and basal cell carcinoma, can be easily confused.
-A dermatologist has special training to make the correct diagnosis, which could save your life.
+A dermatologist has specialized training to make the correct diagnosis, which could save your life.
 Any cancerous lesions should be treated before they increase in size or spread.

 Signs and Symptoms

-Appearance of SK
+The Appearance of SK:

 - They are usually round or oval, with clearly defined borders.
 The borders can be regular or irregular.